 Place it on the jar and hold it in place with blue painters tape.

-Wind and attach twine, wire, yarn or whatever you prefer around the jar lid, securing it with hot glue.
+Wind and attach twine, wire, yarn or whatever you prefer around the jar lid, securing it with a fast drying glue.

-Remove the blue tape, and then fold the wire up and twist it to secure it.
+Remove the blue tape, and then fold the wire up and twist to secure it.

-You can hang small ornaments, tags, etc onto the wire before you twist it closed.
+Hang small ornaments, tags, etc onto the wire before twisting closed.

-I used cardstock to make most of the tags.
+Finally, I used card stock to make most of the tags, but pre-made tags will do the job, too.

-I edged the tags with a bit of craft glue and then sprinkled with glitter and let dry.
+I edged the tags with a bit of craft glue and then sprinkled with glitter and let dry, but of course these are just a few idea for how to decorate them.
+I’m sure you can make these your own with ease.

 I stenciled the tops of some of the lids.
 Gave others a touch of red paint here and there with a sponge brush.